 }

-For price_change, the loader decodes data with these fields:
+For price_change, the loader expects:

 {